Testing Bayesian Networks: Testing Identity of Product Distributions

+As mentioned above, here we are concerned with the problem of testing the identity of an unknown product $P$ with mean vector $p$ against an explicit product distribution $Q$ with mean vector $q$.
+Our tester relies on a statistic providing an unbiased estimator of $\sum_i (p_i-q_i)^2/(q_i(1-q_i))$.
+Essentially, every draw from $P$ gives us an independent sample from each of the coordinate random variables.
+In order to relate our tester more easily to the analogous testers for unstructured distributions over finite domains, we consider $\Poi(m)$ samples from each of these coordinate distributions.
+From there, we construct a random variable $Z$ that provides an unbiased estimator of our chi-squared statistic, and a careful analysis of the variance of $Z$ shows that with $O(\sqrt{n}/\eps^2)$ samples we can distinguish between $P=Q$ and $P$ being $\eps$-far from $Q$; leading to the following theorem:

-\begin{restatable}{theorem}{identityproductub} There exists a computationally efficient algorithm which, given an explicit product distribution $Q$ (via its mean vector), and sample access to an unknown product distribution $P$ over $\{0,1\}^n$, has the following guarantees: For any $\eps >0$, the algorithm takes $\bigO{\sqrt{n}/\eps^2}$ samples from $P$, and distinguishes with probability $2/3$ between the cases that $P=Q$ versus $\normone{P-Q} > \eps$. \end{restatable}
+\begin{restatable}{theorem}{identityproductub} There exists a computationally efficient algorithm\footnote{Throughout this paper, we say an algorithm is computationally efficient if its running time is polynomial in the number of samples and the relevant parameters of the problem (i.e., $n$ and $\eps$).}{} which, given an {explicit} product distribution $Q$ {(via its mean vector)}, and sample access to an unknown product distribution $P$ over $\{0,1\}^n$, has the following guarantees: For any $\eps >0$, the algorithm takes $\bigO{\sqrt{n}/\eps^2}$ samples from $P$, and distinguishes with probability $2/3$ between the cases that $P=Q$ versus $\normone{P-Q} > \eps$. \end{restatable} \begin{proof} Let $Q=Q_1\otimes\cdots\otimes Q_n$ be a known product distribution over $\{0,1\}^n$ with {mean vector $q$}, and $P=P_1\otimes\cdots\otimes P_n$ be an unknown product distribution on $\{0,1\}^n$ {with unknown mean vector $p$}.
+The goal is to distinguish, given independent samples from $P$, between $P=Q$, and $\normone{P-Q} > \eps$.